Router "WAN to LAN" throughput Test|

 Optional test variation: Just before running dlspeed.exe, unplug the

-Ethernet cable (orange cable line in diagram above) running from the switch to the internet
+Ethernet cable (orange cable line in diagram above) running from the switch to the WAN

 router.
-This will eliminate any possible influence (however unlikely) from the old router
+This will eliminate any possible influence (however unlikely) from that router

 or Internet during the speedtest on your LAN.